sarraKs/LoanServiceProject/README.md

 - calls CustomerService to register and create a new loan.
 - notification : loan declined if the loan amount is high than maximum firm capacity
 - notification : loan declined if risk is high
-- notification : asked to submit cashier check
+- notification : asked to submit cashier check, with checkAmount equal to loanAmount/10
 - validateCheck : submit check (call CustomerService ?) for validation
 - notification : loan declined if check not validated, approved if check validated